Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/2-help-markup.rst

   :width: 400
   :alt: Rendering XML help markup in Django

-In the Django interace on the right-hand side, I hit the "?" button and started typing "H E L L" and that was enough for the Django to find it.
+In the Django interface on the right-hand side, I hit the "?" button and started typing "H E L L" and that was enough for the Django to find it.
 Django will pick up this change without having to restart it!

-This is how the text appears geting help via ``?`` in ``mathicsscript``:
+This is how the text appears getting help via ``?`` in ``mathicsscript``:

 .. image:: Hello2-mathicsscript.png
   :width: 400